People Ask How We Feel About Their "Am I The Jerk?" Stories

 Pexels

 “My husband shares custody of his daughter, pays support religiously and then some – no issues on his part over 13 years.

-He is by court order allowed to claim the child tax credit odd years for the last 13 years.
+I filed taxes only to find that she already had filed hers and claimed daughter so our return was rejected.
 Seems she took the early payments last year instead of opting out and therefore would have had to pay it back.

 First, she said it was an accident her husband made and she would pay us the $2k child tax credit amount directly.
+It’s nonsense but we agreed as it was the easiest option.

+After a week went by, then it was her tax accountant who screwed up and she would refile her taxes so we could file ours.
 Not thrilled but Ok… One week later and now she says too late to do anything so we can just claim the credit for the next two years.

 I am livid and done dealing with her lies/nonsense.
 She scammed the system plain and simple.
 I want to file taxes with court documents by mail (which is what the IRS suggests) and let them sort it out.

 My husband says it’s a hassle because we won’t get our return for who knows how long (thankfully we don’t NEED it right now) and it would be mean to do to his ex.

 What if she does it again next year I asked.
 Husband says we’ll deal with it then… AITJ because I don’t agree she should just get to slide and on her word (which means nothing) hope it works out for us for the next two years?
-AITJ because I don’t care if she gets in trouble with the IRS?”

 Another User Comments:

+“NTJ.
 She will continue to do it if you let her.
 It’s not “mean” she went against the court order and tried to scam you.
-She knew what she was doing.
-Do what you are supposed to and who cares if she gets screwed in the process.” jnnmommy

 Another User Comments: